Get started

 One of the main things a company needs to keep a close eye on to stay afloat is different numbers and metrics.

 One such metric is the cost of goods sold, which represents how much money a business will need to spend to produce its goods.
 Calculating and accurately planning your expenses related to production costs will save you a lot of headaches in the future — and money, of course.
+Understanding COGS impacts various aspects of business operations, from budgeting to pricing strategies.

 Find out the formula for the cost of goods sold and a step-by-step calculation guide.